Aystira/CTF/README.md

-# Correlation One DoD May 2024 CTF
+# DoD Cyber Sentinel Skills May 2024 CTF
 By Aystira\
 5/24/2024